Business Gamification: How And Why It Can Improve Your Business

 Therefore, rather than simply borrowing elements from games, gamification involves understanding human behaviour and leveraging that behavior to engage employees.

 The uses of gamification are many.
 So many that it can be difficult for organizations to determine how exactly they want to use it.
 To help you along, we have gathered some of the most common challenges and how we have leveraged gamification to solve them.

 A challenge many brands and retailers with a retail division face is anchoring new selling habits.
 This was the issue one organization came to us with.
 To facilitate staff learning and habit anchoring, we built the ATOBI app with a focus on gamified training and competitions.

-We did this by building 6 separate programs, each focusing on a different aspect of their training program.
+We did this by building 6 missions, each focusing on a core skill in delivering great customer experiences.
 Concentrating on areas such as cross-selling, inspiring customers and making them feel welcome, the app covered all aspects of the in-store customer experience.

 Each program was built with engagement in mind.
 This means training became an integrated part of the workday, rather than a forced requirement.
 The focus on engagement is also visible in staff feedback; After six months 56% felt very highly inspired, with 67% reporting extra sales tied directly to the use of the app.

 A company came to us with a specific goal; improve mystery shopper results across stores, as well as engaging employees.
 To achieve this, we combined their training practices with our gamification approach.

 Using the app as a starting point, the in-store staff made and shared short videos.
 Furthermore, the best were compiled by ATOBI ambassadors and highlighted by management.